Maxine Benson, co-founder of everywoman, talks about the main issues facing female start-ups – and how challenges can be overcome

 Many women start a business after taking a career break, perhaps to have children, often in industries in which they haven’t worked previously.
-Therefore, they don’t have established contacts in that sector, and that's certainly something that can affect self-confidence.
-Joining industry networks can help.
+Therefore, they don’t have established contacts, and that's certainly something that can affect self-confidence, but joining industry networks can help.

 You shouldn’t be worried.
 It’s a lot easier to walk into a room ful of strangers when people are like you and have similar experiences.
 Initial conversation between women, however senior, will usually be about their interests, things going on in their lives, stories about their kids, etc. Then the conversation will move towards business.
 However, don’t limit yourself to women-only networks.
 Join networking groups related to your industry and other networks, because you never know what opportunities might arise.